aws/aws-cdk-rfcs/text/0485-aws-batch.md

 the scheduler is allowed to put more than two `'A'` jobs for each `'B'` job, because the usage of those long-running `'B'` jobs will no longer be considered after 5 minutes.

-The following code specifies that the weight factors will no longer be considered after 5 minutes:
+The following code specifies a `shareDecay` of 5 minutes:

 ```ts
 const fairsharePolicy = new FairshareSchedulingPolicy(this, 'myFairsharePolicy', {